yuvipanda/words/content/post/python-gil-resources.md

 There's probably many more - let me know if you know any, and I'll update this when I find out more!

+#### Gilectomy - 2017 (Larry Hastings)

+PyCon 2017 just happened, and Larry Hastings gave another talk!

+<iframe width="560" height="315" src="https://www.youtube.com/embed/pLqv11ScGsQ" frameborder="0" allowfullscreen></iframe>

+It seems to have had a lot of intense work done on it, and the wall clock time graph in it warms my heart!
+I've a little more hope now than I did after the 2016 talk :D